alx3apps/jgit-buildnumber/README.md

 Allows to get git buildnumbers, while building java projects, in pure Java without Git command-line tool.

-Note: maven already have ubiquitous [buildnumber-maven-plugin](http://mojo.codehaus.org/buildnumber-maven-plugin/) , this project is NIH substitute for it with Git support only.
+Note: maven already has ubiquitous [buildnumber-maven-plugin](http://mojo.codehaus.org/buildnumber-maven-plugin/) , this project is NIH substitute for it with Git support only.

 Build number
 ------------